Bira/octopus-carnival/_drafts/wir-mm-4e-shifter.md

 children of a lycanthrope and a human parent.
 They usually look like humans with pointy ears and extra hair, but when threatened can "shift" into a more bestial mode, growing fangs, claws, and yet more hair.
-This is not as extensive as a lycanthrope's transformation - you can still recognize individual shifters when they're in "beast mode".
+This is not as extensive as a lycanthrope's transformation - a shifter in "beast mode" is still recognizable as the same person.
 The exact characteristics of that transformation depend on the type of lycanthrope whose lineage the shifter belongs to.

 In the 4e implied setting, shifters can be found living among humans or other